Sym-Bionic Titan: Possible revival

+In 2023, Tartakovsky reiterated his interest in continuing the story.

 Home media

 The entire series was released on DVD in Australia from Madman Entertainment on April 6, 2016, five years after the show's cancellation.
 The show was made available for streaming on Netflix in December 2019, but was later removed from the service the following year.
 Although Sym-Bionic Titan has never been released to DVD or Blu-ray in the United States, all 20 episodes were also available on iTunes and the Microsoft Store in SD.

 Reception

+Critical reception

 The series was positively received.
 Emily Ashby of Common Sense Media said that the series had "action, adventure, and positive messages for tweens."
 She argued that while there is cartoon violence, the show has positive like Ilana, describing her a "role model-worthy main female character."
 She also noted that there is a "gentle side to the show" which makes it different from "many action-adventure cartoons for kids."